Nigeria tries to negotiate return of 136 kidnapped students | DW | 03.06.2021

 It is the latest in a series of recent abductions for ransom in northern Nigeria.

-An armed group stormed the Salihu Tanko Islamic School on motorcycles, killing one person and abducting three teachers along with the students, school owner Umar Idris told The Associated Press.
+An armed group stormed the Salihu Tanko Islamic School on motorcycles, killing one person and abducting three teachers, along with the students, the school's owner, Umar Idris, told The Associated Press.

 Niger state officials confirmed the number of kidnapped students in a statement, clarifying uncertainty about the magnitude of the attack.

-The number may still rise though, as not all parents have been contacted to confirm their children are at home, Idris said.
+The number could still rise though, as not all parents have been contacted to confirm that their children are at home, Idris said.

-"We have sent out a message asking parents who have not yet reported to the school to do so."
+"We have sent out a message asking parents who have not yet reported to the school to do so," Idris added.

 The state government told AFP news agency that it was negotiating with the group who took the children.